 Bordeaux Wine Trail, FranceGo Back

-Whether you’re a wine aficionado (you’ll sample a range of white, red and rosé wines: Médoc, Côte de Blaye, Côte de Bourg, Bordeaux Supérieur, Lalande-Pomerol, St Emilion, Entre-Deux-Mers, Graves and the famous sweet and strong white Sauternes) or happy to immerse yourself in a different culture, this ride aims to please purely for the fact you’ll be tip-toeing through the dreamy French country-side on perky trail horses.
-You’ll also get to explore the historic towns of Citadel of Blaye, the Medieval City of St Émilion, the feudal Castle of Rauzan and the medieval fortified town of Cadillac.
+Whether you’re a wine aficionado (you’ll sample a range of white, red and rosé wines: Médoc, Côte de Blaye, Côte de Bourg, Bordeaux Supérieur, Lalande-Pomerol, St Emilion, Entre-Deux-Mers, Graves and the famous sweet and strong white Sauternes) or looking to immerse yourself in a different culture, this ride aims to please.
+You’ll also get the chance to explore the historic Citadel of Blaye, the Medieval City of St Émilion, the feudal Castle of Rauzan and the medieval fortified town of Cadillac.

 SO that’s why the Bordeaux Wine Trail is a Globetrotting match made in heaven.